AliSolaxay35/AsenaAI/README.md

 # AsenaAI 🐺

-**AsenaAI** Is A Compact, Smart Medical AI Project Named After The Legendary She-Wolf Of Turkic Mythology.
+**AsenaAI** Is A Compact,Smart Medical AI Project Named After The Legendary She-Wolf Of Turkic Mythology.
 It Aims To Provide Simple Yet Effective Machine Learning Tools For Medical Data Analysis And Prediction.

 ---